aydrian/dominos-cli-workshop/workshop/part-7.md

 We currently don't have any test written to cover the case when a user doesn't select any profile fields to update.
 We can have Tabnine generate a new unit test by highlighting the `getUpdatesFromPrompt()` function and providing the following prompt in the chat:

 > 🗣️ **Prompt** <br />
 > Write a vitest unit test for this function to make sure it returns null if no fields are selected.
-Use prompts.injest() to respond to prompts.
+Use prompts.inject() to respond to prompts.

 Update [`src/commands/profile/update.test.ts`](./src/commands/profile/update.test.ts) based on the provided example and rerun the coverage report.
 Are we at 100%?